100 Inning Game: Since 2005

 The 2005 edition of the 100 Inning Game was played at the Campanelli Stadium in Brockton, Massachusetts, and was hosted by the Brockton Rox.
 That year, the event collected even larger funds, with over $113,000 raised and presented to the charity by year's end.

 The following year, the event was played at the Hanover Insurance Park at Fitton Field stadium, located at the College of the Holy Cross in Worcester, Massachusetts, the home of the Can-Am professional league Worcester Tornadoes.
 This year brought in an additional $85,000 to the charity, making the three-year total of the 100 Inning Game $310,000 donated to Curt's Pitch for ALS.

 The 2008 game was held on August 30 and 31 at Adams Field in Quincy, marking a change in date.
 The game also removed the "Dirty Dozen", the 12 people who could participate all 100 Innings.

-Also of note, the 2006 game was umpired by Walter Bentson, a sufferer of the disease ALS.
-Despite extreme difficulties imposed by the disease on his ability to umpire, he managed to remain on the crew for the duration of the game.